0x1bit011/magnet/README.md

+---

 # magnet

-A bitcoin secret bruteforcing tool !
+*A Bitcoin secret bruteforcing tool*

-it's not releases yet!
-Its under development !
+It's not released yet — still under active development!
-since people ask what I contribute in dev. here is it !
+Since people have been asking what I’m working on, here it is.

-this one!
+**This is the one.**

-it might see face soon.
+It might see the light of day soon.
-Thank you!
+Thanks for your interest!

+---

+Would you like a version with a more technical or casual tone?